sharad-nikam/SolutionMakers-BDD/README.md

 # SolutionMakers-BDD (Amazon Automation Testing Framework)

 ## Overview
-This is a sample project to demonstrate what is page object model framework and how it can used in selenium to automate an application.
+This is a sample project to demonstrate the page object model framework and how it can used in Selenium to automate an application.
-TestNG is used as test framework with BDD approach and Cucumber with Gherkin
+TestNG is used as a test framework with the BDD approach and Cucumber with Gherkin

 ## Project Structure

 amazon-automation
 ├── src
 │ ├── main